abhisheshpal/New_hmm_2019/rasberry_des/README.md

 **rasberry_des**
 ------------
-A rospackage for running discrete event simulation of a strawberry farm, pickers and a basic job allocation processesusing SimPy.
+A rospackage for running discrete event simulation of a strawberry farm, pickers, robots and a basic job allocation processesusing SimPy.

 A topological map is created and stored in mongodb with corresponding topics and services launched using the topological navigation nodes.

 # Nodes:
-  1. `pickers_only.py`
+  1. `des.py`
     Based on the configuration parameters set, run either a simpy or wall-clock discrete event simulation.
   2. `check_des_config_parameters.py`
     For checking whether all configuration parameters required for the DES are set.